Sage Karam: NASCAR

 On July 26, 2021, it was announced that Karam would make his NASCAR debut in the No. 31 for Jordan Anderson Racing in the Xfinity Series' Pennzoil 150 at the Indianapolis Motor Speedway road course.
 His schedule with JAR was eventually expanded to include the Xfinity races at Bristol Motor Speedway and the Charlotte Motor Speedway Roval, as well as the Camping World Truck Series event at Martinsville Speedway.

 Karam signed with Alpha Prime Racing for a part-time Xfinity schedule in 2022.
-At Road America, Karam had an on-road scuffle with Noah Gragson, resulting in Gragson intentionally spinning out Karam and triggering a 13-car pileup on lap 25.
-Gragson was fined US$35,000 and docked 30 driver and owner points for the incident.
+At Road America, Karam had an on-road scuffle with Noah Gragson, resulting in Gragson intentionally spinning out Karam and triggering a thirteen-car pileup on lap 25.
+Gragson was fined US$35,000 and docked thirty driver and owner points for the incident.

+On September 14, 2022, Karam stated in an interview with Dustin Albino from Jayski that he would like to have a full-time NASCAR ride in 2023 after having run part-time in 2021 and 2022.
+On December 2, it was announced that Karam would return to APR to run at least 17 races for them in 2023 with the possibility of a full season if sponsorship can be found.
+Sponsorship for a full season was not found and Karam ran part-time for APR again in the Xfinity Series in 2023.
+He also drove the Sam Hunt Racing No. 24 car in the race at Road America.
+Karam would end up finishing fourth in that race.
+He battled for the win in the closing laps and held the lead for part of the second-to-last lap.
+After his impressive performance in that race, he got a ride for the race at Michigan the following week in the MBM Motorsports No. 66 car.
+Karam also stated in an interview after his top-five finish at Road America that he hopes to get a full-time NASCAR ride in 2024.

+Karam did not end up getting a full-time NASCAR ride again in 2024 and on January 23 was announced to run part-time for Sam Hunt Racing again in the Xfinity Series beginning at the season-opener at Daytona in the team's No. 26 car.
+On February 27, it was revealed that Karam would run the Xfinity Series race at Las Vegas in March for Jordan Anderson Racing in their No. 32 car.
+Karam previously drove part-time for JAR in the Xfinity and Truck Series in 2021.

 Personal life

-Karam lives in Easton, Pennsylvania with his wife Abigail Guman and three dogs.
+Karam is of Lebanese heritage.
+He lives in Easton, Pennsylvania with his wife Abigail and three dogs.
 The two were married on July 16, 2021.
 He has a younger sister, Sydnee Karam, a swimmer.
 He graduated from Nazareth Area High School in 2014.